ktmeaton/plague-phylogeography/narratives/plague-phylogeography_plague150Remote.md

 authors: "Katherine Eaton"
 dataset: "https://nextstrain.org/community/ktmeaton/plague-phylogeography/plague150Remote?d=map"
 abstract: "
-This is a demo of the plague exhibit.
+The data used in this demo are 151 samples of the plague bacterium *Yersinia pestis* which were submitted for genome sequencing and made publicly accessible through NCBI.
+There are many more samples publicly available, I simply selected those with the best available metadata.

-The content displayed here is for testing display purposes only.
-It is not intended for interpretation, as the results are known to contain substantial and technical artifacts at this point."
+The purpose of creating this demo is to perform a spread reconstruction… and then immediately critique it and tear it apart.
+I’ve found that interactive visuals spark inventive questions which often lead to productive conversations.
+Therefore, the content displayed here is for testing display purposes only.
+It is not intended for scientific interpretation, as the results are known to contain substantial and technical artifacts."
 ---

 <!-- This is left-side text 1-->